liny0907/p8106_hw2_ly2565/README.md

-This is the repository for p8106 hw2.
+This is the repository for p8106 hw.